-- Online-Click on the Online EIN Application link at www.irs.gov.
-The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 from 7:00 a.m. to 10:00 p.m. in the association's local time zone. - By mailing or faxing Form SS-4, Application for Employer Identification Number.
+- Online-Click on the EIN link at www.irs.gov/businesses/small.
+The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 on Monday through Friday from 7:00 a.m. to 10:00 p.m. in the association's local time zone (Alaska and Hawaii follow Pacific time). - By mailing or faxing Form SS-4, Application for Employer Identification Number.

-If the association has not received its EIN by the time the return is due, write "Applied for" in the space for the FIN
+If the association has not received its EIN by the time the return is due, enter "Applied for" and the date you applied in the space for the EIN.
+For more details, see the Instructions for Form SS-4.